prabhakarlab/mCNV_FISH/Pipeline_spot_calling/readme.md

 Step 3: Run the spot-calling itself:
 This step includes steps 5-11 of the overview figure in the Main readme.md.
 A brief description is given below:
+- Flatfielding - we correct for non-uniform illumination and capture in the microscope.
+- Background subtraction - we remove Cy5 and Cy3 background capture in the prehybridization imaging cycle.
+- Bandpass filtering - we further filter the image using a 3D Butterworth filter.
+- 3D Peak calling - we use a 5 x 5 x 5 maximum filter on the image.
+- Peak subsetting - identified peaks (where the maximum filter == the image) are subsetted to only those that are in a segmented cell mask.
+- Peak thresholding - total aggregated peaks following subsetting, across all FOVs, are separated into signal versus noise through a bilinear fit.
 ```
 python /path/to/your/directory/Pipeline_spot_calling/run_all_bit.py --data_id your_dataset_id --seg_model cellpose_modelD --run_all_bit --registration_mode precomputed --bit all -p 8 --fov_file fovs.txt --run_notes run_tracker
 ```